blaubaer/golang-training/docs/welcome/source.md

 # Why is not more required at build time? .reference[1)]

-* Golang is always build from sources; this includes:
+* Golang is always built from sources; this includes:
   * Everything in the SDK itself
   * and every included library .reference[2)]
 * All dependencies are hosted via Git, SVN, Bazaar repositions
 * Golang will download all required dependencies at build time automatically .hint[(if required)]
-* Golang can compile and link itself without need of platform tools of Linux, macOS or Windows
+* Golang can compile and link itself without the need of platform tools of Linux, macOS or Windows

 .footnote[1) If [Go Modules](https://github.com/golang/go/wiki/Modules) is enabled which are available from Go 1.11 on - this is highly recommended]
 .footnote[2) Exceptions are possible if in extreme rare situations are static libraries are used]